demimonde/photo-uploader/README.md

 [![npm version](https://badge.fury.io/js/photo-uploader.svg)](https://npmjs.org/package/photo-uploader)

-`photo-uploader` is The JSX Photo Uploader Component.
+`photo-uploader` is The _Preact_ JSX Photo Uploader Component.
+This is a beta pre-release with the package not available in English (internalisation will follow soon).

 ```sh
 yarn add photo-uploader